1 Day Sightseeing tour itinerary for Cape Town, Hermanus & Stellenbosch: Excite With Coastlines, Beaches And Water Sports

 Cape Town, Hermanus, Stellenbosch

-Pick out this full day Peninsula tour in South Africa that will take you around the entire Cape peninsula and introduce you to the wonders of Cape Town - pristine beaches, Cape Point views , Penguin Colony and Muizenberg surfer's point.
+Pick out this full day Peninsula tour in South Africa that will take you around the entire Cape peninsula and introduce you to the wonders of the Mother City - pristine beaches, Cape Point views, Penguin Colony and Muizenberg surfer's point.

-This tour can include with visits to the following places:
+This tour can include visits to the following places:

 Proceed to see the Clifton & Camps Bay situated along the Atlantic Seaboard, and the beaches here.
 This place offers views of pristine white beaches and beautiful, clear waters that make these beaches a must visit.

-Muizenberg is world-reknowned surfer's spot, where people from all parts of society join in communion to enjoy the wonders of the ocean.
+Muizenberg.
+Muizenberg is world-renowned surfer's spot, where people from all parts of society join in communion to enjoy the wonders of the ocean.
 Shark spotters keep a lookout for potential danger roaming in the bay.

+Kirstenbosch Botanical Gardens.
 The Kirstenbosch Botanical Gardens offer visitors a haven of peace and serenity at the foot of the Devil's Peak mountain.
-Let yourself be enchanted and your senses roam free in the sights, smells and sounds of this lushuous forest.
+Let yourself be enchanted and your senses roam free in the sights, smells and sounds of this luscious forest.

 Vehicle for transportation.